tanersener/android-ffmpeg-x264-arm64-api-level-31/README.md

     ...
     ```

+    See [tombstone.txt](tombstone.txt) for the full tombstone file generated.

 7. If you don't see method names next to `libavcodec.so` then use `ndk-stack` to see the contents of the tombstone file.
     ```
     $ANDROID_NDK_ROOT/ndk-stack -sym build/ffmpeg/lib -i tombstone_30